A Glug of Oil

 To serve

-• a handful of toasted flaked almonds and chopped coriander, along with some couscous.
+• a handful of toasted flaked almonds

 Instructions

-Preheat the oven to 200C/400F or Gas 5
+Preheat the oven to 200°C/400°F or Gas 5

 1. Rub the spice paste you made over your chicken.
-Heat up a glug or two of olive oil in a large frying pan or your tagine if it is flame-proof.
+Heat a glug or two of olive oil in a large frying pan or your tagine if it is flame-proof.

 3. Without washing the pan (so you don't waste any of the lovely spice mix, heat up another glug of olive oil and add the onions.

-4. Cook over low heat for 10 minutes until the onions are soft but not coloured; add the garlic for a final couple of minutes but don't let it burn.
+4. Cook over low heat for 10 minutes until the onions are soft but not coloured; add the garlic for a final couple of minutes, but don't let it burn.
+Now add the chicken to the onions and garlic.

-6. Squeeze the Knorr stock pot from its little tub straight into the tagine or casserole and add 320ml of tomato juice and stir to dissolve.
+5. Squeeze the Knorr stock pot from its little tub straight into the tagine or casserole and add 320ml of tomato juice and stir to dissolve.

-10. Sprinkle over the chopped coriander and toasted flaked almonds and serve with some couscous.
+9. Sprinkle over the chopped coriander and toasted flaked almonds and serve with some couscous.

 Did you make this recipe?